 Eurostar

 If you live in or are visiting the UK, the Eurostar train from St Pancras Station in London is definitely the easiest way to travel when visiting Paris as you can be in the city in under 3 hours.
-You clear French customs at St Pancras and your luggage is with you the whole time so you can just walk off the train and be on your way.
+You clear French customs at St Pancras and your luggage is with you the whole time so you can just walk off the train at the Gare du Nord and be on your way.

 As always, I recommend travelling the best class of travel you can afford as a comfortable journey can make for a much more relaxing trip.
 I recommend Eurostar’s Business Premier class.
 Although there is no pre-boarding, the seats are more comfortable and food and beverages are included in the price of your ticket.
 It is a great way to get your trip off to a good start.